softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 monitoring script code.
 Most web vulnerability scanners can only detect the classic XSS vulnerabilities.

-**How Acunetix WVS Detects DOM XSS Vulnerabilities**
+**How SOFTSKY WVS Detects DOM XSS Vulnerabilities**
 ----------------------------------------------------

-Acunetix WVS version 9 introduces the [DeepScan technology](http://www.acunetix.com/websitesecurity/crawling-html5-javascript-websites/), which drastically improves the automatic detection of [DOM-based XSS](http://www.acunetix.com/blog/web-security-zone/articles/dom-xss-explained/) by tracing the execution of the script code from the scanned website.
+SOFTSKY WVS version 9 introduces the [DeepScan technology](http://www.acunetix.com/websitesecurity/crawling-html5-javascript-websites/), which drastically improves the automatic detection of [DOM-based XSS](http://www.acunetix.com/blog/web-security-zone/articles/dom-xss-explained/) by tracing the execution of the script code from the scanned website.
-Acunetix WVS can now monitor a list of sources such as document location, Referrer, and window.name, and trace the data flow until it reaches various sinks that can cause an XSS vulnerability.
+SOFTSKY WVS can now monitor a list of sources such as document location, Referrer, and window.name, and trace the data flow until it reaches various sinks that can cause an XSS vulnerability.
 Examples of such sinks are eval function, document.write, location change and so on.